 Consequently, many small enterprises forgo professional translators and take matters into their own hands by uploading their business texts into online translators like Google Translate.
 This is a fine strategy provided the translation Google provides is then checked over by a native speaker or someone with good proofreading skills in the target language.
 I am not a tech expert, but to my knowledge programs like Google Translate are based on statistical machine translation.
 Essentially, Google Translate gathers a great deal of text, as much as it can find that seems to be parallel between the source and target languages, and then reduces this data statistically and uses algorithms to find the probability of matching words and phrases.
 Put bluntly, it is statistical rather than a rule-based translation, which opens up the possibility for a considerable amount of misinterpretation.

-Case and point, a small restaurant in Hungary uploaded their entire menu into Google Translate and printed out the resulting translation without getting a proofreader to check it first.
+Case in point, a small restaurant in Hungary uploaded their entire menu into Google Translate and printed out the resulting translation without getting a proofreader to check it first.
 Needless to say, the end product contained the rather perplexing menu selection shown below:

 Now, I have not written this to mock the restaurateurs who created this menu.
 My family was in the restaurant business for years, so I understand how tight money can be in that industry.
 Nor am I merely poking fun at the mistakes people make in writing, translating, and editing, which are difficult tasks in any language.
 When it comes to language, errors are rather common and usually forgivable.
 For example, my blog posts sometimes contain errors and typos (maybe this one does, too) - not because I am ignorant of the rules, but because I am human.